BStudies/Student-Management-System/README.md

     * Cant build inheritance tree, more like only one level because that would be changing the structure of the database probably.
     * Usable in situations where all the tables would be exactly the same

+* Financial Accounts have an associated person id because it is based off a user.
+This is sloppy and should be removed when possible.

 # License